Skip to content

 def datakit_demo():

-# Get DataKit operation object
+# Get the DataKit operation object

 datakit = DFF.CONN('datakit')

-# Write data as Metrics into DataKit
+# Write data as metrics into DataKit

 datakit.write_metric(measurement='Metrics', tags={'Tag Name':'Tag Value'}, fields={'Field Name':'Field Value'})

-# Write data as Logs into DataKit
+# Write data as logs into DataKit

 datakit.write_logging(measurement='Metrics', tags={'Tag Name':'Tag Value'}, fields={'Field Name':'Field Value'})